mulle-concurrent/mulle-thread/dox/BUILD.md

 `C:\Program Files\Git\git-bash.exe`.
 Open the "Developer Command Prompt for VS 2015" from the start menu and execute the git-bash from there.
 A second window with the bash should open.

+Check that you have the proper environment for VS compilation with `env`.

 #### mulle-c11